whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 ### Consequentialism

-Utilitarianism is a form of _[consequentialism](https://plato.stanford.edu/entries/consequentialism/)_, which we may define as follows:
+Utilitarianism is a form of _[consequentialism](https://plato.stanford.edu/entries/consequentialism/)_, which we define as follows:

 > **Consequentialism is the view that one ought always to promote good outcomes.**